 I'm aware that life can often come with a plethora of challenges.
 I'm familiar with how it feels when it seems as though the world as you know it is crumbling beneath your feet.

-My own journey has taken me through dealing with years of childhood sexual abuse and the scars that leaves behind.
+My own journey has taken me through dealing with years of childhood sexual abuse and the scars which that leaves behind.
 The weight of chronic mental health challenges such as depression and PTSD.
 Wading through teen dating violence & losing a loved one to suicide during that volatile time.
 Pouring my heart and soul into a marriage which was heavy with the weight of ongoing betrayal trauma.
 Navigating divorce, and learning to do life as a single parent to three young kids.

 However, with these challenges I have also come to recognize many “silver linings” along my own journey.
 The genuine connections that have been formed with those who have crossed my path, the growth developed, the miracles witnessed.
 The deeper relationship and testimony of a God who never abandons us.

 I've learned that there is post-traumatic growth that one can reap from their challenges.
 My hope is for others struggling to be able to find that small shimmer of light & hope that allows them the ability to take another step and keep going.
-As I'm fully aware that when big challenges come, sometimes all we can do is focus on doing the next right thing, taking things one day and one moment at a time.
+I'm fully aware that when major challenges come, all we can do is focus on doing the next right thing, taking things one day and one moment at a time.

 I believe that the symbolism in Kintsugi is a beautiful metaphor for life's journey.
 We may not be able to control what breakages we suffer, however, we can choose to be part of the mending process.
 And we can learn to recognize that we are worthy of mending.

 I promise, little by little, the pieces will find their place.
-Similar to Kintsugi, with patience and care we can begin mending our shattered parts (allowing ourselves to use whatever form of professional help needed for our recovery).
+Similar to Kintsugi, with patience and care we can begin mending our shattered parts.
+Allowing ourselves to use whatever form of professional help needed for our recovery.
 This doesn't mean it will be simple or that things will come back together perfectly, as trauma often changes us.
-However, when we choose to lean into the discomfort that recovery may bring, embrace change, and begin seeing the beauty within our scars, we just might start recognizing what an irreplaceable masterpiece we truly are.
+However, when we choose to lean into the discomfort that recovery may bring, embrace change, and begin seeing the beauty within our scars; we just might start recognizing what an irreplaceable masterpiece we truly are.

 By illuminating the breakages instead of minimizing or hiding them in shame, a new level of acceptance begins.
 A new level of appreciation and compassion for one's unique journey is born.
 We can more fully recognize the resilience and growth that we are cultivating.
 We can become more aware of the fact that our value is innate and that no amount of breakage we suffer has the power to change that.
 We can love ourselves through the process of becoming, jagged pieces and all.
 For it's the combination of all those tiny pieces which creates the full picture.
 Those sharp pieces are part of our journey, just as much as the shiny unscathed ones are.

-By more fully embracing our journey and all of our parts, the more we can begin recognizing just how beautiful our perfectly imperfect life can be.
+By more fully embracing our journey and all of our parts, the more we can begin recognizing just how beautiful our "perfectly" imperfect life can be.
 Recovery is an ongoing process, not a destination to be reached.
 With time, patience, and a lot of self-love and compassion, we can begin to open ourselves up to discovering and receiving the good that can be found underneath all the rubble.

 Kelsie's Kintsugi Workspace